bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wien.md

 * Wien received the 1911 Nobel Prize for his work on heat radiation.
 * In 1892 Wien had been promoted to a lecturer in Berlin and he was happy working at the Physikalisch-Technische Reichsanstalt but in 1894 Helmholtz died and Friedrich Kohlrausch was appointed to succeed him.
 * This certainly did not fit in with Wien's approach determined by his extremely independent nature.
-* In Aachen, Wien met Luise Mehler; they married in 1898 and had two sons, Waltraut and Karl, and two daughters, Gerda and Hildegard.
 * Wien had been appointed to fill the chair previously held by Philipp Eduard Anton Lenard who had left Aachen to take up the chair at Heidelberg.
 * Lenard had been undertaking research on cathode rays in Aachen and the equipment he had been using proved extremely useful to Wien who had begun to undertake research into cathode rays while in Berlin.
 * While studying streams of ionized gas in 1898, Wien identified a positive particle equal in mass to the hydrogen atom.